logicalhacking/ExtensionCrawler/README.md

 extensions for which the forums and support pages should be downloaded as well.
 The `data` directory will contain the downloaded extensions as well as sqlite files containing the extracted meta data.
-The sqlite files can easily be re-generated using the `create_db` tool.
+The sqlite files can easily be re-generated using the `create-db` tool.

 All utilities are written in Python 3.x.
 The following non-standard modules might be required: